How to Set Up a VPN (on Windows and Mac)

 3. Download the VPN software

-If you’ve picked a VPN provider, it’s time to download its VPN software.
+If you’ve picked a VPN provider, it’s time to download the VPN agent.
 The download process depends on whether you’re using the software on a phone, a computer, or a web browser.

 • On a phone: Locate the VPN app on the application marketplace associated with your phone’s operating system.
 This would be the App Store for iPhones, iPads, and other iOS devices.
 For most Android devices, you’d use Google Play.